WikipediaLibrary/twlight_vagrant/README.md

 ## Notes for Linux users:

-For a "just works" experience, I recommend fetching Vagrant and Virtualbox packages from the vendor websites rather than using your distribution's software repositories.
-Those likely include fairly old versions of the required packages, and you will find yourself having to carefully managing your Vagrant, Virtualbox, and base box updates to avoid breakage, if it's not broken out of the gate.
+For a "just works" experience, I recommend fetching Vagrant and VirtualBox packages from the vendor websites rather than using your distribution's software repositories.
+Those likely include fairly old versions of the required packages, and you will find yourself having to carefully managing your Vagrant, VirtualBox, and base box updates to avoid breakage, if it's not broken out of the gate.

 ## Notes for Windows users:

+Some third-party endpoint security software, such as Dell Data Protection Encryption and several McAfee products, interfere with VirtualBox.
+You may need to temporarily disable these products or make different endpoint protection choices.

-You'll need to add the following directory to your PATH environment variable after installing Virtualbox:
+You'll need to add the following directory to your PATH environment variable after installing VirtualBox:

 ```
 C:\Program Files\Oracle\VirtualBox